 Tortellini Al Forno

-This Tortellini Al Forno features stuffed tortellini tossed in a rich and creamy garlic cheese sauce and topped with crumbled bacon.
+This Tortellini Al Forno recipe has cheese-filled tortellini tossed in a rich and creamy garlic Alfredo sauce.
+It tastes just like Olive Garden’s famous dish and is super easy to make!

 What is Tortellini Al Forno?